fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 ![QRL Ledger Awaiting Block](/assets/wallet/web/ledger-nano-s/ledger-await-block.png)

 When the transaction is confirmed in the network, your Transaction History will automatically update to reflect your transaction.
+You can validate this using the [Block Explorer](https://explorer.theqrl.org)

 ![QRL Ledger Transaction Complete](/assets/wallet/web/ledger-nano-s/ledger-txn-complete.png)